waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   or themes can be blocked.
 A numerous such attacks can be found in
     [this article](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php").

-* ** Validation at the very beginning of WordPress core:**
+* ** Minimize server load against brute-force attacks:**
   You can configure this plugin as a
-  [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") which can help to drastically
+  [Must Use Plugins](https://codex.wordpress.org/Must_Use_Plugins "Must Use Plugins &laquo; WordPress Codex") which can help to massively
-  [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block") especially against brute-force attacks.
+  [reduce the load on server](http://www.ipgeoblock.com/codex/validation-timing.html "Validation timing | IP Geo Block") especially against brute-force attacks because they would be blocked before regular plugins (not MU plugins) are loaded.
+  And father more, a cache mechanism for the fetched IP addresses and country code has been equipped to reduce load on the server against the burst accesses with a short period of time.

 * **Support of BuddyPress and bbPress:**
   You can configure this plugin such that a registered user can login as the